Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Methods

 For the qualitative assessment phase, a board-certified neuroradiologist selected six (two T1 post-contrast, two T2, and two FLAIR) cases from the challenge data set in each of the three tracks.
 Cases were specifically selected to represent a broad range of neuroimaging pathologies from intracranial tumors and strokes to normal and age-related changes.
 The selection process favored cases with more subtle pathologies for the 4X track and more obvious pathologies for the 8X track with the objective that this might yield better granularity for separating methods in the 4X track.
 Selected cases included both intraaxial and extraaxial tumors, strokes, microvascular ischemia, white matter lesions, edema, surgical cavities, as well as postsurgical changes and hardware including craniotomies and ventricular shunts.
-The Philips data set was constructed from images of volunteers, so this data set did not contain any clinically significant pathologies.
+The Philips data set was constructed from images of volunteers.
+Therefore small age-related imaging changes were used for ranking in place of pathology.

-Radiologists were asked to base their overall ranking on the quality of the depiction of the pathology.
-For the volunteer cases in the Transfer track, small age-related imaging changes were used for ranking in place of pathology.
+Six radiologists with 9-16 years of experience (two of whom are radiology division chiefs) were asked to evaluate the 18 selected image volumes for each team, basing their overall ranking on the quality of the depiction of the pathology using the ground truth as a reference.
+Radiologists came from a wide set of institutions, including the Mayo Clinic, Baylor College of Medicine, NYU Langone Health, the University of Pittsburgh Medical Center, Stanford University, and the University of California, Los Angeles.
+None of these institutions had finalist submissions.
+All radiologists looked at all images in the selected cases during the qualitative evaluation phase, and results were averaged.
+Radiologists were aware of the overarching goals of the challenge but were blinded as to which teams submitted the images.
 In addition, we also asked radiologists to score each case in terms of artifacts, sharpness and contrast-to-noise ratio (CNR) using a Likert-type scale.
 On the Likert scale, 1 was the best (e.g., no artifacts) and 4 was the worst (e.g., unacceptable artifacts).
 A Likert score of 3 would affect diagnostic image quality.